-could not be replicated if the lay members of the court were picked at random on an ad hoc basis, case by case, or if the court consisted of a judge sitting alone.
+The fact that the Jurats are members of a small standing college of layjudges, all of whom have considerable experience of, and have attained some distinction in, other walks of life contributes significantly to the degree of authority with which judgments of the Royal Court are regarded by the community at large, and also the consistency of decisions, in a way that could not be replicated if the lay members of the court were picked at random on an ad hoc basis, case by case, or if the court consisted of a judge sitting alone.
 Also, as a visiting Commissioner, I have certainly felt greatly assisted and assured by being part of a larger tribunal that includes members of the local community of experience and distinction.
 If there were any indication that they were inclined to regard their role as something of a formality, there would be cause for concern: but in practice, the time, sense of dedication and independence of mind that they bring to the discharge of their (honorary) functions never ceases to impress.
-I would happily see something similar adopted in the English courts."
+I would happily see something similar adopted in the English courts.

-Whilst Jurats do have a varied background, they also share certain common features.
-In general, they tend to be retired or at the very least not in full-time employment and necessarily have to have sufficient income and assets to give them the freedom to perform their office which is essentially unpaid.
+While Jurats do have a varied background, they also share certain common features.
+In general, they tend to be retired or at the very least not in full-time employment and necessarily have to have sufficient income and assets to give them the freedom to perform their office, which is essentially unpaid.
 They also tend to be in the 60-70 age range: the average age of current Guernsey Jurats (including Suppléants) is over 66 and in Jersey is 68.
 In Alderney, the average age of a Jurat is slightly more youthful at 59.
-(See the tables that follow this paper.)
-Interestingly, in Guernsey in the eighteenth century, Hocart states that the average age of a Jurat upon election was between 35 and 40 but some were as young as 24 and 25, and occasionally remained in office for as long as 50 years.85
+Interestingly, in Guernsey in the eighteenth century, Hocart states that the average age of a Jurat upon election was between 35 and 40 but some were as young as 24 and 25, and occasionally remained in office for as long as 50 years.